• Home

 Journey

 Once the snowflake is fully formed, it begins its journey to the ground.
-The snowflake falls through the atmosphere, encountering different temperatures and humidity levels.
-As it falls, the snowflake may collide with other ice crystals, causing it to break apart or stick together.
+It falls through the atmosphere, encountering different temperatures and humidity levels.
+As it falls, it may collide with other ice crystals, causing it to break apart or stick together.

 The journey of the snowflake can take anywhere from a few minutes to several hours.
-During this time, the snowflake may change shape and size, depending on the conditions it encounters.
-If the snowflake falls through a warm layer of air, it may melt and turn into rain.
+During this time, it may change shape and size, depending on the conditions it encounters.
+If it falls through a warm layer of air, it may melt and turn into rain.
 If it falls through a cold layer of air, it may continue to grow and become a larger snowflake.

 End

 The end of a snowflake’s life cycle occurs when it reaches the ground.
-The snowflake may land on the ground as a single crystal or as a cluster of crystals.
-Once on the ground, the snowflake may melt, evaporate, or become part of the snowpack.
+It may land on the ground as a single crystal or as a cluster of crystals.
+Once on the ground, it may melt, evaporate, or become part of the snowpack.

-In conclusion, the life cycle of a snowflake is a complex and fascinating process that involves several stages, including Birth, Journey, and End.
-Understanding the life cycle of a snowflake can help us appreciate the beauty and uniqueness of each snowflake that falls from the sky.
+The life cycle of a snowflake is a complex and fascinating process that involves several stages, including Birth, Journey, and End.
+Understanding its life cycle can help us appreciate the beauty and uniqueness of each snowflake that falls from the sky.

 Snowflake Observation and Recording